 Seminars in Teaching Excellence

-The largest component of the EPIC Program is the Seminars in Teaching and Excellence (STE).
-Each seminar will be facilitated by two faculty leads, and enroll eight faculty members and ten graduate students as Mellon-EPIC Fellows.
-Comprised of twelve individual seminars, the STE will explore specific topics that are fundamental to teaching and learning in the Humanities, forge innovative approaches to humanities curricula, and open spaces for productive discussion and collaboration between faculty and graduate students.
+The largest component of the EPIC Program are the Seminars in Teaching and Excellence (STE).
+Each seminar was facilitated by two faculty leads, and enrolled eight faculty members and ten graduate students as Mellon-EPIC Fellows.
+Comprised of twelve individual seminars, the STE explored specific topics that were fundamental to teaching and learning in the Humanities, forged innovative approaches to humanities curricula, and opened spaces for productive discussion and collaboration between faculty and graduate students.

-The first STE cluster focuses on foundational issues at the heart of humanities pedagogy in the 21stcentury.
-These seminars will address the pedagogies surrounding established components of humanistic study, as well as consider techniques towards more inclusive classroom cultures.
-The following seminars will be offered during 2017-2018 academic year (AY):
+The first STE cluster focused on foundational issues at the heart of humanities pedagogy in the 21stcentury.
+These seminars addressed the pedagogies surrounding established components of humanistic study, as well as considered techniques towards more inclusive classroom cultures.
+The following seminars were offered primarily during 2017-2018 academic year (AY):